 After identifying the cause for causing the hallucination, we start to wonder how can we fix this hallucination by using steering.
 We are now assure that the model has the ability of reading the image as it can focus on the correct part of the image but it is being affected by the text tokens and approaches the question without answering the question on image.
 In this subsection, we focus on how can we utilize the steering effect to intervene the reasoning steps for the model to get the correct answer.

-To address this issue, we first consider which features can encourage the model to focus on text tokens in the image rather than the question text.
-We hypothesize that clamping activations for certain OCR features related to image text may prompt the model to prioritize image-based features over question text features.
-We identify two such features that reduce hallucinations.
-In~\cref{fig:hallu-barce}, we locate a feature linked to the word "Barcelona" and clamp it to a high value, leading the model to rely on image information rather than general geographical knowledge.
-To validate this, we identify a feature related to the word "Los" on traffic signs and similarly clamp it in~\cref{fig:hallu-los}, prompting the model to conclude that Bolivia is absent in the image.
-This shows that the model can use image information but may sometimes follow incorrect reasoning.
-With minimal intervention, we successfully guide the model to prioritize image information over question text.
+To address this, we identify features that encourage the model to focus on image text rather than question text.
+We hypothesize that clamping activations of certain OCR features can shift the model’s focus to image-based features.
+We find two such features that reduce hallucinations.
+In~\cref{fig:hallu-barce}, clamping a feature linked to “Barcelona” prompts the model to rely on image information instead of general knowledge.
+Similarly, in~\cref{fig:hallu-los}, clamping a feature related to “Los” on traffic signs leads the model to conclude Bolivia is absent.
+This demonstrates that with minimal intervention, the model can prioritize image information while sometimes following incorrect reasoning.